simonevaccari/cwl-eoap/docs/cwl/nutshell.md

 In overall, a container image describes a container environment whereas a container is an instance of that environment, ran by a container engine (e.g. Docker Engine).
 It is possible to run multiple containers from the same image, and all of them will contain the same software and configuration, as specified in the image.

-In the scope of this Best Practice, the Application Package uses the Common Workflow Language (CWL) Workflow Description specification as encoding to describe the Application, its parameters, the command-line tools used, their arguments and their invocation within containers.

-With the use of CWL Workflow Description Standard as encoding, the Application can also possibly yield several Application Packages that expose parameters and inputs in different flavors and execution patterns.

 There are multiple community or commercially supported systems that support the CWL standards for executing workflows and a list of free and open-source implementations of the CWL standards